KULeuven-Diepenbeek/osc-course/content/theory/c/chap2.md

 #### Arithmetics with pointers

 Pointers and arrays go hand-in-hand in C. Pointers can be moved around by adding and substracting.
 On pointers you can also perform operations such as `++` and `--` that move the pointer in the memory one place to the left or right.
-With `char * text =" sup "` the pointer refers to the first character:
+With `char * text = "sup"` the pointer refers to the first character:

 {{<mermaid>}}
 graph TD